 If no replacement character or string is specified, then illegal characters will be removed (that is, replaced with an empty string).

 Logging out of a Chat Session

-When a client is ready to log out from the existing chat session, build a RequestLogout object and send it to your Flex Chat protocol.
+When a client is ready to log out from the existing chat session, build a RequestLogout object and send it to the Chat Server.